frontsideair/blog/content/blog/what-i-look-forward-to-about-web-development-in-near-future/index.md

 I have reason to believe that Remix is actively working on this and hope Next.js will follow.

-# Conclusion

-As you can see, a central focus of my expectations boils down to simplicity and an adherence to standards.
+In conclusion, a central focus of my expectations boils down to simplicity and an adherence to standards.
 I think these concepts go hand in hand and web development will greatly benefit from them, both developers and end-users.